 Asynchronous Activity Processing Time (ms)

-Processing time of all asynchronous activities at this tier.
+The processing time of all asynchronous activities at this tier.
 This metric does not contribute to the overall tier response time because the activity is asynchronous by nature.
 This metric is calculated by adding the execution times of all asynchronous activities at a tier and the time spent in communication between other tiers and backends as follows:

 Asynchronous Activity Processing Time = Asynchronous-activity-1-processing-time + Asynchronous-activity-2-processing-time + so on.